Tax Law

 Portugal has no wealth tax or inheritance tax and recognises tax exemption on donations to close family members.

-Benefits of NHR status
+Benefits of NHR 2.0 / IFICI status

-Tax exemption
+Tax regime

 TAXES IN PORTUGAL